APTITUDE-Consortium/wp2-trust-specifications/topics/trust-management-process.md

 In any case the CA is in charge to publish the certificate status using OCSP (online certificate status protocol) or CRL (Certificate revocation lists) according to technical specifications in etsi [319 411].

-Identity: different sectors manages licenses and appartenza in modo diverso con valenze e modalità. a good example is the banking sector, more structured and advanced under a regulation and standardization across europe.

-Certificate authority manages certificate issuance on the base of the information in the register (VAT+LEI and other specs).
-There are different sectors that act in different ways.

 # Banking usecase